jaapstronks/gatsby-starter-deck/src/slides.md

 ---

-## Slides are written in Markdown!
+## Slides schrijven we in Markdownd!

 Here's the source of the first slide: